About the course

 GCSE: Science C

 IB: 30 points, including Higher Level Mathematics grade 5 and Standard Level Science grade 4.
 We are also happy to consider a combination of separate IB Diploma Programmes at both Higher and Standard Level.
-Please note that Maths in the IB is not required if you have already achieved GCSE Maths at grade C or above.

 Exact offer levels will vary depending on the range of subjects being taken at higher and standard level, and the course applied for.
 Please contact the Undergraduate Admissions Office for more information.